- Native to central Asia.

 - Prevention: Rush Skeletonweed seeds can be transported by vehicles, equipment and livestock.
 Ensure they are clean and seed free before transporting them away from an infested location.

 - Mechanical: Digging, clipping seed heads, and hand pulling can be used to contain a population of rush skeletonweed, but are not an effective form of eradication due to the plant’s extensive root system.
 All landfills within the RDCK and RDKB accept invasive plant species for free.
 Ensure your material is bagged in clear plastic bags and notify the attendant that you have invasive plant species.
 Plants must be identifiable through the bag.
 For more information please see the RDCK Resource Recovery Bylaw.

-- Biological: Bradyrrhoa gilveolella (moth), Eriophyes chondrillae (gall mite), Puccinia chondrillina (stem and leaf rust) are used in British Columbia.
+- Biological: Bradyrrhoa gilveolella (moth) and Aceria chondrillae (gall mite) biocontrols have been released in BC to control Rush Skeletonweed, and Puccinia chondrillina (stem and leaf rust) is also present in BC.